Kindergarten through 7th Grade

 Students in 5th grade and beyond who are preparing for B’nei Mitzvah gain proficiency in trope (chanting), increase their understanding of the flow of the Shabbat prayer service, and deepen their personal connections with Jewish life.

-Every Tuesday afternoon begins with a brief tefillah session led by Rabbi Schulman; then the group splits into classes according to their grade and focus.
+Every Tuesday afternoon begins with a brief tefillah session led by our Rabbi; then the group splits into classes according to their grade and focus.
 Tuesday afternoons feel more intimate, and students forge even deeper relationships with each other, with the teachers, with madrichim, with the rabbi, and with themselves.

 Family Shabbat Services